Dr George Oikonomou

 Research interests

-My research focuses on energy-efficient networking for severely constrained wireless embedded devices and the IoT, with an emphasis on digital healthcare and smart city applications.
-My objective is to invent and prototype networking algorithms that are optimised for constrained/low-capability, battery-powered devices without sacrificing performance and reliability.
+My research focuses on energy-efficient networking and security for severely constrained wireless embedded devices and the IoT, with an emphasis on industrial applications.
+My objective is to invent and prototype algorithms that are optimised for constrained/low-capability, battery-powered devices without sacrificing performance and reliability.
 Over the last few years I have been focussing on IEEE 802.15.4 / .15.4g networks, doing work that covers the entire 6LoWPAN/RPL stack.
 More specifically, I have made contributions in the areas of multicast forwarding; MAC layers with time-synchronisation (such as TSCH); congestion control; routing; neighbour discovery; service discovery.
 Within the same IoT context, I am also interested in secure software writing techniques; digital forensics; and software defined networking.

 My research is very applied and often leads to high-TRL, deployment-ready outputs.
 A lot of my work has been released as open source software and is distributed as part of the Contiki-NG operating system for the Internet of Things, an open-source project of which I am a co-founder and steering group member.
 Most of the work is also part of the original Contiki OS, for which I used to serve as maintainer.

-I am a member of the CSN and DHE research groups and I am affiliated with Crypto.
+I am a member of the CSN and DHE research groups.
 I am also a member of the Smart Internet Lab.

 Open Source SoftwareI am a co-founder, steering group member and maintainer of Contiki-NG, the next generation, open source operating system for the IoT.
 I have contributed the code which adds support for IPv6 / 6LoWPAN multicast and I am maintaining the hardware ports for the Texas Instruments CC2538 and CC13xx/CC26xx Cortex M3-based SoCs.